Illustrator: H. Tom Hall

-Moonstruck Madness is old school in a clichéd, but still an oh-so-perfect way.
-For the very reasons some reviewers dislike this book, I adore it.
-Written in 1977, Moonstruck Madness was Laurie McBain’s second and, in my opinion, her best book.
+Moonstruck Madness is old school historical romance in an oh-so-perfect way.
+Written in 1977, Moonstruck Madness was Laurie McBain’s second and, in my opinion, best book.

 The hero is His Grace, the golden-haired Lucien Dominick, Duke of Camareigh.
 When we first see him, he’s challenged to a duel by a young hothead.
 At dawn, he makes quick work of his opponent, displaying his sword-fighting talents.

 Lucien’s face bears a dashing scar from when one of his cousins had cut his face as a child.

 Speaking of Lucien’s cousins, they share a strange quasi-incestuous relationship and are the obvious villains of this book.
 They connive to have Lucien done away with to obtain the Dukedom.

 Meanwhile, Lucien’s grandmother wants to see Lucien married, and Lucien seems resigned to seeking a wife, but certainly not one for love.

 So Sabrina takes on the wild idea of becoming a highwayman.
 With the help of two burly locals, she takes on the name “Bonny Prince Charlie,” puts on a mask and hat, deepens her voice into husky timbre, wraps herself in a tartan, and holds up the rich nobles who travel the dark country roads in their coaches.

 Lucien, after being robbed and taunted by the Bonny Prince, snares a trap to catch “him.”

 I love how Sabrina and Lucien have a sword fight, Lucien gets the best of her, as he is the better swordsman.
 They engage in tender lovemaking; there is no force, no dominance.
 I’ve said before in other reviews Laurie McBain might have been old-school, but she was never a bodice-ripper author.